 If you only have time for a four-night stay, we know you’ll be back again.
 In fact, even if you stay a week we know you’ll be back again with family & friends!

 You’re on a mission to get here and ready to set up camp.
 Welcome!
 The Taka team will help get you sorted at check-in, then you’re off to get organised and get your bearings.
-Maybe you’re ready for a short walk already and decide to check out the Rock Pool for a swim or Baloon Cave to experience the area.
+Maybe you’re ready for a short walk already and decide to check out Mickey’s Creek or even the Rock Pool for a swim.
 Either way you’re definitely ready for some Taka time, so join us for our daily fun Bush bar at 4pm and then stay for the info session to hear all about the best walks to do in the time you have, plus loads of other useful stuff.

-Another amazing day and the heights of the gorge await.
-You’ve booked in to Written in the Rocks, a brilliant tour where your guide and geology buff will share with you how the gorge was formed as you make your way to the top of Boolimba Bluff.
+Another amazing day and the heights of the gorge await, literally, as you make your way to the top of Boolimba Bluff.
 The views are breathtaking and you give it your all.
+Pack a picnic breakfast or lunch to enjoy at the top as reward for your fantastic efforts.
 Back at camp for a cruisy afternoon and in time for Bush bar.
 After dinner, join us on the fabulous Guide to the Galaxy tour to learn about the stars and experience the spectacular Carnarvon night sky through a telescope.
 Brilliant.

 Last day here and after so much fresh air & exercise, you’re starting to get what Taka time is all about and today the plan is to sleep in, enjoy a lazy breakfast and take it easy.
-You’ve heard from everyone that Warrumbah Gorge is a special place, so set off to find out for yourself and also explore picturesque Mickeys Creek.
+You’ve heard from everyone that Warrumbah Gorge is a special place, so set off to find out for yourself and make sure you scramble right to the end, where you can stretch out and touch both sides of the narrow rock faces.
 Bush bar at 4pm then down to our platypus pool at dusk to see if you can spot a few of these gorgeous, shy guys.
-And of course, you need to complete your stay toasting marshmallows, a Takarakka Tokay and your fabulous achievements with one another over a camp fire.
+And of course, you need to complete your stay toasting marshmallows, a glass of wine or beer and your fabulous achievements with one another over a camp fire.

 You’re heading off today, knowing there’s still more to see and promise yourself to return.